SyntaxReference/SyntaxReference.dev/CONTRIBUTING.md

 - Whenever possible, try to follow the language guidelines (variable naming, function naming and so on)
 - Indent using tabs

+## Web Support

+For Web Support, we use [VuePress](https://vuepress.vuejs.org/).

+Everything is automagically converted from the Github repository.

+The sidebar is the only feature that need to be maintained apart. (located at `.vuepress/config.js`)

+More info about the sidebar at the [Official Docs | Sidebar](https://vuepress.vuejs.org/theme/default-theme-config.html#sidebar) or you can just check the file.

 ## Code of Conduct